 Daughter Winifred Agnes "Winnie" Shirer (1835-1907) was born on Nov.
 12, 1835 in Adams Township.

-She was joined in holy matrimony with her first husband, carpenter Josiah A. Leydig (? -1864), also at times spelled "Lydick."
+She was joined in holy matrimony with her first husband, carpenter Josiah A. Leydig (? -1864), one of 10 children of Jacob V. and Catherine (Albright) Leydig Jr. of Somerset County, PA.
+His names also at times have been misspelled "Joseph" and "Lydick."
 Their nuptials took place in Muskingum County on Dec.
 16, 1858, by the hand of Rev. John A. McGaw, when she was 23 years of age.
-A native of Somerset County, PA, Joseph was one of 10 children of Jacob Leydig who was of German heritage.

-In April 1865, following the tragic Civil War death of her brother in law William Porter Bell, Winnie signed her name as a witness on the widow's declaration to receive a military pension.
+Grief compounded upon heartache when Winifred's brother in law William Porter Bell also gave his life in the Civil War.
+In April 1865, she signed her name as a witness on the widow's declaration to receive a military pension.

 The couple produced a son of their own, Harry Spencer Lydig.